-In addition to the matter described in the Material Uncertainty Related to Going Concern section, we have determined the matter described below to be the key audit matters to be communicated in our auditor's report.
+In addition to the matter described in the Material uncertainty related to going concern section, we have determined the matter described below to be the key audit matters to be communicated in our auditor's report.

-Acquisition of Wisconsin assets
+Acquisition of Wisconsin assets within joint venture

-Refer to Note 4 of the consolidated financial statements.
+Refer to Note 5 of the consolidated financial statements.

-On February 1, 2022, the Company, through its 50%/50% joint operation took control of assets purchased from a privately owned company based in Wisconsin, United States.
-The Company acquired assets and liabilities in exchange for consideration of \$1,000,000 USD.
-The acquisition has been accounted for as a business combination.
+On February 1, 2022, the Corporation, through its 50%/50% joint venture took control of assets purchased from a privately owned company based in Wisconsin, United States.
+The Corporation acquired assets and liabilities in exchange for consideration of \$1,000,000 USD.
+The acquisition has been accounted for as a business combination within the joint venture.

-The acquisition of the Wisconsin assets was determined to be a key audit matter given the significance of the transaction to the consolidated financial statements, the complexity of the accounting for the transaction, and the high estimation uncertainty related to the estimation of the fair value of the net assets acquired which resulted in a bargain purchase gain of \$24,057,403 being recognized in the consolidated statement of income and comprehensive income.
+The acquisition of the Wisconsin assets was determined to be a key audit matter given the significance of the transaction to the consolidated financial statements, the complexity of the accounting for the transaction, and the high estimation uncertainty related to the estimation of the fair value of the net assets acquired which resulted in a bargain purchase gain of \$23,380,794 being recognized within investment income from the joint venture in the consolidated statement of income and comprehensive income.